connect@weareguru.com

 This analysis is based on Guru's proprietary research study of 2,200+ consumers across the conscious spectrum, conducted in partnership with Portland Marketing Analytics.
 For more insights into conscious consumer behavior, visit weareguru.com or connect with our research team at connect@weareguru.com.

 Why Everyone Says They Support Local (But Doesn't).
-What the Research Is Telling Us
+What the Research Is Actually Telling Us

 This time of year, everyone loves to talk about shopping local.
 Small Business Saturday is right around the corner.
 Your Instagram feed will fill with "support small businesses" graphics.
 Brands will tout their local roots and community connections.